 Holdback Agreements.
-Each holder of Registrable Securities is subject to certain lock-up provisions that restrict transfer during the period beginning 14 days prior to, and continuing for a period not to exceed 90 days for any underwritten public offering of our equity securities, except as part of such registration (subject to an extension of such lock-up period in certain circumstances).
+Each holder of Registrable Securities is subject to certain lock-up provisions that restrict transfer during the period beginning 14 days prior to, and continuing for a period not to exceed 90 days from any underwritten public offering of our equity securities, except as part of such registration (subject to an extension of such lock-up period in certain circumstances).

 Registration Procedures and Expenses.
 The Registration Rights Agreement contains customary procedures relating to underwritten offerings and the filing of registration statements.
 We have agreed to pay all registration expenses incurred in connection with any registration.
 All underwriting discounts and selling commissions and stock transfer taxes applicable to securities registered by holders and fees of counsel to any such holder (other than as described above) will be payable by holders of Registrable Securities.
-Pursuant to the terms of the Registration Rights Agreement, we paid expenses of approximately \$300,000 associated with the secondary offering of 11,500,000 shares by SCF in 2014.